 NOTICE: The Upper La Chute tour ends on Montcalm Street so you will need to be dropped off at the start location or have someone give you a ride back to the start location if you park your vehicle there.
 Other tour members have provided a ride to those who need one in past tours.
 You can walk back, but it is uphill.

+Tour guides are vaccinated.
 All tour participants must comply with any COVID precautions in place at any time.
-Masks are recommended and we will practice social distancing.
+Masks are not required but use any precautions that make you comfortable.

 "I travel to Ticonderoga year round for educational events.
 This tour added greatly to my knowledge..."

 Tour Guide "was on top of everything covered and was easily heard with microphone.
 Thank you!!"

 "The tour was so informative and beautifully organized."

 "Fascinating!
 Learned my new things about Ticonderoga."

 TOUR TIPS: We recommend comfortable shoes.
 The lower La Chute River tour route follows a fairly level path over a number of different terrain surfaces including soft grass, cement sidewalk, asphalt path, loose gravel, and stone.
 The Upper La Chute River tour follows a level and down hill path also over different terrain surfaces.
 We also suggest you bring water as summer in the Adirondacks can sometimes demand it.